Program of Studies 2023-2024 » Mathematics

 1 Credit Grade 12

-In this course, students prepare for the first semester of college calculus.
-Student focus on competencies that include graphing functions both with and without a graphing calculator, reviewing trigonometric functions, evaluating limits, finding derivatives and integrals of transcendental functions, and exploring basic applications.
-Students practice these skills using graphing calculators, investigations, worksheets, and group work.
-They are assessed using class work, homework, quizzes, masteries and projects.
+In this course, students prepare for college calculus.
+Students focus on math standards that include graphing functions both with and without a graphing calculator, reviewing trigonometric functions, evaluating limits, finding derivatives and integrals of transcendental functions, and exploring basic applications.
+Students are assessed using class work, homework, quizzes, masteries and projects.

 NHS

 This college-level course is approved by the College Board as an official Advanced Placement course, following the curriculum requirements of the AP Calculus AB-level exam.
 In this rigorous course, students develop an understanding of calculus and gain experience with its methods and applications.
-They explore competencies such as limits and continuity, derivatives, and integrals.
-Students practice these skills through both individual and group work.
-They are assessed using class work, homework, quizzes, tests and projects.
+They explore math competencies such as limits and continuity, derivatives, and integrals.
+Students are assessed using class work, homework, quizzes, tests and projects.
 Students take the Advanced Placement standardized test in May.
 With a qualifying score on the AP test, students may earn college credit and/or placement when entering college.
-As preparation for the rigorous curriculum, students complete a mandatory summer review assignment prior to the first day of class.

 Prerequisite: Completion of Precalculus Honors with a grade of B– or higher or teacher recommendation